Sadeera Samarawickrama

-Wedagedara Sadeera Rashen Samarawickrama (වෙදගෙදර සදීර රෂේන් සමරවික්රම; born 30 August 1995), popularly as Sadeera Samarawickrama, is a professional Sri Lankan cricketer who represents the national team in all formats of the game.
+Wedagedara Sadeera Rashen Samarawickrama (වෙදගෙදර සදීර රෂේන් සමරවික්රම; born 30 August 1995), popularly known as Sadeera Samarawickrama, is a professional Sri Lankan cricketer who represents the national team in all formats of the game.
 He was part of Sri Lanka's squad for the 2014 ICC Under-19 Cricket World Cup.
 He is a past pupil of Thurstan College and St. Josephs College, Colombo,Sri Lanka.

 Domestic career

 He made the most runs in the 2016–17 Premier League Tournament, with a total of 1,016 from 10 matches and 19 innings.
 In November 2017, he was named the best batsman in domestic cricket for the 2016–17 season at Sri Lanka Cricket's annual awards.

 In March 2018, he was named in Galle's squad for the 2017–18 Super Four Provincial Tournament.
 The following month, he was also named in Galle's squad for the 2018 Super Provincial One Day Tournament.

 In August 2018, he was named in Dambulla's squad the 2018 SLC T20 League.
 In February 2019, in the first day of the 2018–19 SLC Twenty20 Tournament, Samarawickrama scored an unbeaten century for Colts Cricket Club against Police Sports Club.
 In March 2019, he was named in Kandy's squad for the 2019 Super Provincial One Day Tournament.
 In August 2021, he was named in the SLC Blues team for the 2021 SLC Invitational T20 League tournament.
 In July 2022, he was signed by the Jaffna Kings for the third edition of the Lanka Premier League.